ty-elastic/instruqt_o11y--course--field--200-otel-logs--main/instruqt/tracks/o11y--course--field--200-otel-logs--main/02-otlp/assignment.md

 Attributes via Structured Logging
 ===
 Let's say that we think we might have a problem with the Garbage Collector in our Java Virtual Machine (JVM) running too often, possibly affecting database performance.
 As a developer, you might think to sample the amount of time spent in GC and then report that in a log file.

 Say we wanted to graph GC time by region to see if perhaps the issue is localized.
 To do that, we need GC time as a metric value.
-While we could just encode it into the log message as text and parse it out, that's unneccessary with modern structured logging APIs and OpenTelemetry.
+While we could just encode it into the log message as text and parse it out, that's unnecessary with modern structured logging APIs and OpenTelemetry.

 OTLP logging allows us to easily add attributes to our log lines by using key/value mechanisms present in your existing logging API.
 In this case, we can use the `addKeyValue()` API exposed by our logging facade, slf4j.